hm90121/0miner/README.md

 # Incase of OCI premium deployment because we are using 2 loadbalancers we get a seperate url along with above URL
 - blobbers.{hostname}.testnet-0chain.net
 ```
-List of all miners and sharders could be deirectly retrieved from following block-worker URL
+List of all miners and sharders could be directly retrieved from following block-worker URL

 ```bash
 Worker: